 In an increasingly globalised world there is a growing need for knowledge about developing countries and North-South cooperation.
 The problems faced by developing countries are multifaceted, and require solutions that draw on a wide range of approaches.
 The programme's unique combination of natural and social science approaches is tailored to meet this need.
-Degree awarded: Bachelor of Science The degree qualifies students for (further studies / jobs): The Bachelor's Degree provides the graduates with the opportunity to work in international organisations, with development aid.
-Candidates may also work in primary schools with additional pedagogical education.
-The Bachelor's Degree also provides opportunities for further education, including the master programmes Development Studies (DS), International Environment Studies (IES), International Relations (IR) and Agroecology (AE), offered at UMB.
-It also provides a foundation for applying to similar programmes at other higher education institutions in Norway or abroad.
+Degree awarded: Bachelor The degree qualifies students for (further studies / jobs): The Bachelor's Degree provides the graduates with the opportunity to work in international organisations, with development aid and in primary schools (with an additional pedagogical education).
+The Bachelor's Degree also provides opportunities for further education, including the master programmes Development Studies (DS), International Environment Studies (IES) and Agroecology (AE), offered at UMB.
+By selecting given combinations of courses it is also possible to qualify for the English master programmes Development and Natural Resource Economics, and Ecology, and the Norwegian master programmes Management of Natural Resources, Forest, Environment and Industry, and Nature-based Development and Innovation, all offered at UMB.
+The Bachelor's Degree also gives a basis for applying to similar programmes at other higher education institutions in Norway or abroad.
 Internationalisation:

 An international focus is an integral part of the programme, both thematically and institutionally.
-Most courses offered are concerned with international issues, most will be offered in English.
-Students may spend one semester at a partner university in a developing country.
+Most courses offered are concerned with international issues, several will be offered in English, and students will spend one semester at a partner university in a developing country.
 The programme also attracts a significant number of international students.
 Cooperation with other institutions:

 Noragric has broad international competence and this is reflected in the programme.
 UMB has established institutional cooperation with several universities in developing countries.
-Students will be offered an exchange opportunity for a semester at one of our partner universities.
+Students will be offered exchange for one semester at one of our partner universities.
 It is also possible to take parts of the programme in other European countries.
 Possibilities for study abroad:

-As an integral part of the programme, the students may spend one semester at a university in a developing country.
+As an integral part of the programme, the students will spend the 4th semester at a university in a developing country.
 Student exchange to other parts of the world is also possible.
-It will also be possible to extend the stay abroad to two semesters.
+It will also be possible to extend the stay to undertake field work for the bachelor project.
 Learning outcomes:

 Students will acquire an overview of the basic problems facing developing countries and the factors influencing development processes.
-Students should become knowledgeable about both social and natural science approaches to the study of environment and development, and be able to combine different approaches.
+Students should become knowledgeable about both social and natural science approaches to the study of development, and be able to combine different approaches.
 The programme gives students a basis for critical and academic thinking.
 Students should also acquire skills in collecting and analysing information, and presenting findings orally and in writing.
 Learning and teaching methods:

 The programme utilises a wide range of teaching and evaluation methods.
-Because working with environment and development often involves adapting knowledge to new situations, many courses use case-oriented teaching and group work.
+Because working with development often involves adapting knowledge to new situations, many courses use case-oriented teaching and group work.
 This ensures that students take an active interest in their own learning.
 Student Assessment:

-The bachelor programme consists of courses offered by Noragric and other departments at UMB.
-The courses offered utilise a wide range of teaching, learning and evaluation approaches.
+The bachelor programme consists of courses offered by Noragric and other departments.
+The courses offered utilise a wide range of teaching and learning approaches.
 Contents: